dan9418/play-what/README.md

 # Play *What*?

-Play What is a toolkit for modeling music theory blocks.
-The suite of tools contains something for musicians and engineers of all levels.
+Play What is a toolkit for modeling, visualizing, and building music theory concepts.
+The app supports custom musical strcutures like chords, scales, and songs - all of which can be zoomed in at any level and displayed on a number of instruments.
+It also supports musical transforms like chord inversions and transposition.

-- A simple, efficient, and flexible musical data structure spec
-- A JavaScript API for working with these data structures
-- A React component library for consuming and analyzing these data structures
-- A free web app demonstrating its abilities
-- An open-source repository designed to be easily forked and extended
-- A young community of technical music theory enthusiasts
+Under the hood, Play What is an open source JavaScript library and data structure spec.
+The project is intended to be easily forked and extended by developers, but the technical documentation is not yet ready.

 To check out the work-in-progress, please [visit the app](https://dan9418.github.io/play-what/) on GitHub Pages.